Community Treatment Orders

-Frequently asked questions about going back to hospital
+What questions are frequently asked about going back to hospital?

 Will I have to go back to hospital if I break my community treatment order conditions?

-If you break a condition you won’t go straight to hospital.
-Your responsible clinician (RC) should only recall you back to hospital so you don’t get unwell again or act in a risky way.
+If you break a condition you are unlikely to go back to hospital immediately.
+Your responsible clinician (RC) should only recall you back to hospital if:

 Will I have to go back to hospital if I stop taking my medication?

 Your RC may recall you if you stop taking your medication.
 Your RC will only recall you if they think that you will become unwell again.
-You may be able to stop a recall if you agree to take medication again and talk about why you stopped it in the first place.
+You may be able to stop a recall if you:

 What will happen if I am recalled back to hospital?

 When you get the recall notice you will have to go back to hospital.
-If your mental health is OK you can go to hospital on your own.
-You may have time to make arrangements.
+You may be able to go to hospital on your own.
+You may have time to make personal arrangements.
 For example, get someone to look after your pet.

 What will happen when I arrive at the hospital?